jhancock532/Downloading-Instagram-Images/README.md

 ## Extra!

 - You could use this with any HTML file or website.
 I choose picbear because no thumbnails, just fullsize insta images and nothing else.
+- Pester the creator for compilants, advice, etc at @jh531